 43. The present application relates to the management of solid municipal waste in the entire country.
 We have already noticed that the country is generating 133760 MT of waste/day as in 2012-2013 which apparently has increased rapidly with the passage of time.
-A city like Delhi alone generates approximately 14100 MT of waste per day.
-Hardly any land is available for creation of land fill Indiscriminate dumping of such huge quantity of mixed waste would inevitably have adverse impacts on environment and public health.
+A city like Delhi alone generates approximately 14100 MT of solid waste per day.
+Hardly any land is available for creation of land fill sites.
+Indiscriminate dumping of such huge quantity of mixed waste would inevitably have adverse impacts on environment and public health.
 The only possible solution is to treat this waste in accordance with the Rules of 2016 to ameliorate this situation.
 We have to convert this health hazardous humongous waste to a source of power, fuel and benefit for society at large, in consonance with the Principles of Circular Economy.
 Processing of waste by adopting bio-methanation, composting, conversion to RDF and converting waste to power generation, is the only solution which must be adopted by all stakeholders without wasting any further Immediate attention to preparation of action plan and time. effective execution thereof is the need of the day and is the essence of the only solution.
 It is neither possible nor even prudent to provide unequivocally a certain criteria for adoption of any or more of the technologies for management, processing and disposal of SMW by the respective States.
 The factors that are required to be taken into consideration for site selection and establishment of a particular plant, have been mentioned above which are not exhaustive but merely illustrative.
 It would depend primarily on geographical, financial and other conditions as stipulated above.
 Irrespective of the fact that which technology is adopted by a State, it is absolutely essential that the State should prepare complete and comprehensive action plan for management, for processing and for disposal of its solid municipal waste in accordance with the Rules.
 Every State has spent considerable money and manpower but without any desired results.
 Any further delay in proper enforcement of such action plans in accordance with the Rules is likely to prove disastrous for environmental protection and public health.
 It is, therefore, necessary for this Tribunal to issue comprehensive directions to ensure effective and expeditious implementation of the Rules of 2016 and which would also bridge the gaps in these Rules.
 Thus, we issue the following directions in the interest of the environment and public health:

-- Every State and Union Territory shall enforce and implement the Solid Waste Management Rules, 2016 in all respects and without any further delay. - 2.
-All the State Governments and Union Territories shall prepare an action plan in terms of the Rules of 2016 and the directions in this Judgment, within four weeks from the date of pronouncement of the judgment.
+- 1. Every State and Union Territory shall enforce and implement the Solid Waste Management Rules, 2016 in all respects and without any further delay. - 2.
+The directions contained in this judgment shall apply to the entire country.
+All the State Governments and Union Territories shall be obliged to implement and enforce these directions without any alteration or reservation. - 3.
+All the State Governments and Union Territories shall prepare an action plan in terms of the Rules of 2016 and the directions in this judgment, within four weeks from the date of pronouncement of the judgment.
 The action plan would relate to the management and disposal of waste in the entire State.
 The steps are required to be taken in a time bound manner.
 Establishment and operationalization of the plants for processing and disposal of the waste and selection and specifications of landfill sites which have to be constructed, be prepared and maintained strictly in accordance with the Rules of 2016.